max-cmoa/browsersync-reload-browser-test/README.md

   * **screenshot.png image** is an image that is displayed for this theme in the dashboard /wp-admin themes section.
 Learn more about <ins>[screenshot requirements](https://wpism.com/wordpress-theme-screenshot/)</ins>.

-  * **styles.css** contains metadata for information about this theme and is displayed in the dashboard /wp-admin themes section.
+  * **styles.css (required file)** contains metadata for information about this theme and is displayed in the dashboard /wp-admin themes section.